forrestjgq/lsp/thread/pwpt/pthread4.md

 ```
 Part 4 shows `pipe_create`, the function that creates a pipeline.
 It can create a pipeline of any number of stages, linking them together in a list.

-For each stage, it allocates a new `stage_t` structure and initializes the members.
+[19-35] For each stage, it allocates a new `stage_t` structure and initializes the members.
 Notice that one additional "stage" is allocated and initialized to hold the final result of the pipeline.

-The link member of the final stage is set to NULL to terminate the list, and the pipeline's tail is set to point at the final stage.
-The tail pointer allows `pipe_result` to easily find the final product of the pipeline, which is stored into the final stage.
+[37-38] The `link` member of the final stage is set to `NULL` to terminate the list, and the pipeline's `tail` is set to point at the final stage.
+The `tail` pointer allows `pipe_result` to easily find the final product of the pipeline, which is stored into the final stage.

-After all the stage data is initialized, `pipe_create` creates a thread for each stage.
-The extra "final stage" does not get a thread-the termination condition of the for loop is that the current stage's next link is not NULL, which means that it will not process the final stage.
+[53-60] After all the stage data is initialized, `pipe_create` creates a thread for each stage.
+The extra "final stage" does not get a thread-the termination condition of the for loop is that the current stage's `next` link is not `NULL`, which means that it will not process the final stage.

 ```c
 /* pipe.c part 4 pipe_create */